eliakindelrosario/hcl_training/README.md

 "Write a java program to handle exception handling mechanism through user-oriented exception handling.

 Lets say you deposit $600 in a saving account.
 You then widthdraw $100.
 Now you have $500 remaining.
 If you attempt to widthdraw $600, your program should throw an InSufficientBalance Exception."

+## Exercise 3.1 - Implement A Program with String Manipulation & Exeception Handling

+Write a java program that accepts a user's full name.
+If the user's full name has more than 10-15 characters, throw a string length too long exception.
+Otherwise, separate the name into first middle and last names.